 A quarter of a century before Tony Fernandes laid claim that “Now Everyone Can Fly”, Boeing rolled out its first 747 Jumbo Jet (Sept 30 1968).

 It was a truly milestone for aviation history.
 With a capacity that doubled those of the prevailing 707 and DC-8, and powered by 4 super-efficient turbofan engines, it made air travel much less costly.
 Few people now realize that.

-Whereas in the past air travel was the domain of the rich and famous, WOW EVERYONE COULD FLY thenceforth.
+Whereas in the past air travel was the domain of the rich and famous, WOW, EVERYONE COULD FLY thenceforth.
 Yes, every Abu, Ah Kow and Arun boleh juga.

 Interestingly, whereas previously air travellers dressed smartly (coat & tie for men), a new breed of passengers in skimpy shorts, Japanese slippers, singlets and backpacks had come to form a major and important class of customers for the airlines.

-I wonder if the younger folks know what these are.
-Harmonica – the wind instrument that was once very popular decades ago — my dad and my late uncle used to be quite good at playing these.
+The Harmonicas – these affordable wind instruments were very popular decades ago.
+My dad and my late uncle used to be quite good at playing these (self-taught).

-Some how, I have not heard anyone playing these for a long long time.
+Somehow, I have not heard anyone playing these for a long long time.
 Perhaps the harmonious soothing notes that flow out from the vibrating metallic leaves inside do not go down well with successive generations of people who are more into cacophonic ear-jarring, nerve-wrecking noises of drums, guitars, synthesizers, keyboards.
 Or perhaps I am from Another Time, Another Place.